mobile-swam/third-party/README.md

 ## stress-ng

-stress-ng will stress test a computer system in various selectable ways.
+This respository is forked from the official Stress-ng (V0.10.17) to evaluate SWAM on Android. stress-ng's goal is to generate various stress tests to verify the SWAM effect.
 It was designed to exercise various physical subsystems of a computer as well as the various operating system kernel interfaces.
-Stress-ng features:
+Stress-ng features are as
+following:

   * Over 260 stress tests
   * 85+ CPU specific stress tests that exercise floating point, integer, bit manipulation and control flow
   * over 20 virtual memory stress tests

-stress-ng was originally intended to make a machine work hard and trip hardware issues such as thermal overruns as well as operating system bugs that only occur when a system is being thrashed hard.
-Use stress-ng with caution as some of the tests can make a system run hot on poorly designed hardware and also can cause excessive system thrashing which may be difficult to stop.

 stress-ng can also measure test throughput rates; this can be useful to observe performance changes across different operating system releases or types of